General

 Augustus Saint-Gaudens; American sculptor of the Gilded Age.
 Henry J. Duffy.

 Barye; catalogue raisonne des sculptures.
+Michel Poletti.

 Bill Reid.
 Doris Shadbolt.